ropensci/jstor/paper.md

 filter articles based on specific journals, the dates of publication, the authors, keywords in titles and other aspects.

-`jstor` provides functions for three main tasks:
+`jstor` provides functions for three main tasks within the research process:

 - Importing different parts of metadata, either from XML-files or directly from the .zip-archive provided by DfR.